Mikaela/mikaela.github.io/blog/_posts/2024-05-22-policy-contentblocker.md

 _Would you like to restore the protection for Mozilla pages?
 Replace the `user` in `status` of `extensions.webextensions.restrictedDomains {}` with `clear` so it will be restored to default value while `user` persists even if the lines are removed as they appear as if the user had changed them in `about:config`._

+_2024-06-04: I added uBlock Origin Lite here, see the questions and answers._

 ## Answers to potential questions

 As I sometimes tend to be a bit controversial when balancing security,